DU-University-Relations/du_events/tests/playwright/README.md

 ## Testing Setup

 You will need to have a local development environment set up with a DU Core profile.
-Then, you will need to enable the DU Banners package and the DU Functional Testing module to run the tests.
+Then, you will need to enable the DU Events package and the DU Functional Testing module to run the tests.

 ```bash
 ddev drush en du_events du_functional_testing -y